 Unable to Mount Virtual COM Port in Windows 10

-If you are using Windows 10 and having problems getting a Virtual COM Port to be assigned to your system, follow these steps.
+If you are using Windows 10 (or any other operating system) and having problems getting a Virtual COM Port to be assigned to your system, follow these steps.
 We recently discovered after a Windows 10 Update, that Virtual COM Port drivers may not load any-longer by default for some devices.
 If you are unable to use Base Station or AnyI2C software because the COM port is not showing up, here’s an easy fix:

 Step 1: Open Device Manager